Sinha5714/hangman-pp3/README.md

 - [Google OAuth](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.credentials.html) was used to connect the project with the google account.
 - [Colorama](https://pypi.org/project/colorama/) was used for better visual display

+## Testing
+- Manual testing of user stories
-## Testing on Browsers
+- Testing on Browsers
-- I tested that this game works in different browsers - Chrome and Safari and was able to deploy successfully
+- Tested Devices with Browsers

-### Manual Testing
+- Validator Testing

 ### Manual Testing
 <details><summary>See user stories testing</summary>